lanl-ansi/MathOptAI.jl/docs/src/manual/predictors.md

 | [`Tanh`](@ref)     |  $f(x) = \tanh.(x)$                    |

 Note that some predictors, such as the ReLU ones, offer multiple formulations of the same mathematical relationship.
-The ``right'' choice is solver- and problem-dependent.
+The ''right'' choice is solver- and problem-dependent.